kairos-io/kairos-docs/content/en/docs/Architecture/meta.md

 ## Kairos

-The Kairos is a software stack is composed of the following:
+Kairos is a software stack is composed of the following:

 - A core OS image release for each flavor in ISO, qcow2, and other similar formats (see [the list of supported distributions]({{< relref "../reference/image_matrix" >}})) provided for user convenience
 - A release with K3s embedded (optional).